Venomous snake found in Rangiora supermarket banana box

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ministry of Primary Industries were notified about a dead snake at the New World store on May 10.
+The Ministry for Primary Industries was notified about a dead snake at the New World store on May 10.

 An MPI snake specialist formally identified the 20.7cm reptile as a juvenile Leptodeira ornate, commonly known as an ornate cat-eyed snake, found in South America.